open-contracting/standard/standard/docs/en/02_key_concepts/06_conformance_and_extensions.md

 Extensions should be documented and shared so that other publishers and users can draw upon them, and so that extensions can be considered for inclusion in a future version of the standard.

-You can find a list of proposed extensions in the [Standard GitHub Repository](https://github.com/open-contracting/standard/tree/1__0__0/standard/schema/extensions/).
+You can find a list of proposed extensions in the [Standard Implementation and Extensions GitHub Repository](https://github.com/open-contracting/implementation-and-extensions/tree/master/proposed_extensions/).

 The schema for the standard by default allows for new fields, and does not fail validation of a file which contains unknown fields.